Contrary to popular belief, email marketing is not dead.

 4. Create free incentives to attract your ideal audience

 Four strategies work exceptionally well.

-Strategy #1: Pick out your top performing posts and create content upgrades.
+Pick out your top performing posts and create content upgrades.

 Content upgrades are quickly becoming the gold standard for list building.

 Brian Dean boosted his conversions by 785% using content upgrades.